awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ------
 #### [ PowerShell ]

-To get the key policy for a CMK, use the [Get\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyPolicy.html) cmdlet\.
+To get the key policy for a KMS key, use the [Get\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Get-KMSKeyPolicy.html) cmdlet\.
 This cmdlet returns the key policy as a string \(System\.String\) that you can use in a [Write\-KMSKeyPolicy](https://docs.aws.amazon.com/powershell/latest/reference/items/Write-KMSKeyPolicy.html) \(`PutKeyPolicy`\) command\.
 To convert the policies in the JSON string to `PSCustomObject` objects, use the [ConvertFrom\-JSON](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/convertfrom-json) cmdlet\.

 ```
-# Get the policy for a CMK
+# Get the policy for a KMS key

 # Replace the following example key ARN with a valid key ID or key ARN
 $keyId = 'arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab'